Cisco-UKI-DevX/Terraform-Lab-Guide/README.md

 Terraform Cloud organizes your Terraform configurations into workspaces.
 In this guide we'll configure your first workspace:

+Configure Access for the Terraform CLI

+Terraform's CLI needs credentials before it can access Terraform Cloud.
+Follow these steps to allow Terraform to access your organization.

+Open your Terraform CLI config file in a text editor; create the file if it doesn't already exist.
+This file is located at %APPDATA%\terraform.rc on Windows systems, and ~/.terraformrc on other systems.
+Add the following credentials block to the config file:

+credentials "app.terraform.io" {
+  token = "REPLACE_ME"
+}
+Leave your editor open.

+In your web browser, go to the tokens section of your user settings.
+Open https://app.terraform.io/app/settings/tokens, or click the user icon in the upper right corner, click "User Settings", then click "Tokens" in the left sidebar.

+Generate a new token by entering a description and clicking the "Generate token" button.
+The new token will appear in a text area below the description field.

+Copy the token to the clipboard.

+In your text editor, paste the real token into the token argument, replacing the REPLACE_ME placeholder.
+Save the CLI config file and close your editor.

+At this point, Terraform can use Terraform Cloud with any Terraform configuration that has enabled the remote backend.

+Check the CLI config file's permissions and ensure it can only be viewed by your local user account (0600 in traditional Unix permissions notation).
+Update its permissions if necessary.

 ### Step 3 - Create your Terraform config and build a configuration pipeline